souravvarma-24/Data-Science-with-Advanced-GENAI-Internship-Nov-2025/Assignment_6/readme.md

 ## 🧩 Business Problem

-Domino’s evaluates store performance using the following key metric:
+Dimino’s evaluates store performance using the following key metric:

 - **95% of all orders must be delivered within 31 minutes**